CarlaBuongiorno/OceanThrills/README.md

 [View the live site here](https://carlabuongiorno.github.io/OceanThrills/)

 Ocean Thrills is an interactive website incorporating various technological elements to offer users a tool to discover and explore different water activities in Mauritius.
-It offers a _google map_ for each of the activities with _markers_ pinned at the various locations that are best to enjoy that particular activity.
-Each marker can be _clicked_ and _information_ about that location with regards to the relevant activity is then displayed in a _window_ above the clicked marker on the map, as well as in a _side panel_ on larger screens.
+It offers a _Google Map_ for each of the activities with _markers_ pinned at the various locations that are best to enjoy that particular activity.
+Each marker can be _clicked_ and _information_ about that location with regards to the relevant activity is then displayed in a _window_ above the clicked marker on the map.

 ![Responsive mockup of the website](assets/images/readme-images/responsive/amiresponsive.png)